 How to manage your air conditioner temperature and cool your home properly

-In Texas, air conditioning make up about 18 percent of all the energy consumption in your home.
+Air conditioning is a big part of the energy consumption in your home, especially in summer.
 If you want to make a dent in your monthly bill, start this smart cooling strategy:

 - Set your thermostat to 78 degrees in the summer – every degree of extra cooling will increase electricity usage by as much as 8 percent.